Lang2Act: Fine-Grained Visual Reasoning through Self-Emergent Linguistic Toolchains: Evaluation Results

 \subsection{Case Study}

 To empirically demonstrate the effectiveness of \method{}, we randomly select one representative case from SlideVQA for qualitative analysis.
 We compare \method{} with a vanilla VLM and VRAG-RL.
-VRAG-RL relies on explicit image tools for image processing, whereas \method{} leverages linguistic tools to modulate visual attention, enabling more fine-grained perception.
+VRAG-RL relies on explicit image tools for image processing, whereas \method{} leverages linguistic tools to guide visual attention toward relevant evidence, enabling more fine-grained perception.

 As illustrated in Figure~\ref{fig:case-study}, the user queries the specific percentage of people who never carry cash.
 The vanilla VLM model attends to the ground-truth region but distributes its attention across multiple irrelevant regions in an attempt to gather additional visual evidence, which ultimately misleads the model and prevents it from accurately answering the question.
 In contrast, \method{} concentrates the VLM's attention on the ground-truth region and accurately generates the golden answer, demonstrating its effectiveness in enhancing the perceptual capability of VLMs.
 On the other hand, VRAG-RL~\citep{wang2025vrag} attempts to resolve the ambiguity of visual understanding through active cropping and answers the question based on salient evidence retained after image tool execution.
 However, in this case, VRAG-RL performs an incorrect action by cropping out the crucial information ``43\%'', leading to an erroneous answer of ``56\%''.
 This example illustrates that enhancing visual perception through explicit image tools may introduce the risk of incorrect image operations, resulting in the loss of critical visual information.